Joe Burrow Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Season Stats

-- He has tacked on 118 rushing yards on 40 carries (plus two touchdowns), averaging 7.4 yards per game.
+- He also has 118 rushing yards on 40 carries with two touchdowns, averaging 7.4 yards per game.

-- The Bengals, who rank fifth in the NFL in points scored, have attempted a pass 55.7% of the time while running the football 44.3% of the time.

 - Burrow has attempted 55 of his 520 passes in the red zone, accounting for 49.1% of his team's red zone plays.